Attested: Ptolemy 2,3,20 Λινδον, a πολις of the Κοριτανοι

 Inscriptions: SEVIR AUG COL EBOR ET LIND on altar at Bordeaux

-Tombstones: 2x LINDO, C LIND; Milestones at Lincoln RIB 2240 & 2241 RPL, A L S
+Tombstones: 2x LINDO, C LIND; Letter L on milestones at Lincoln RIB 2240 & 2241

 Where: Lincoln, Roman fort at SK976718, colonia, and capital of a post-Roman kingdom.

 Name origin: The parallel with Welsh llyn ‘pond, lake’ from an earlier British form *lindo-, describing Brayford Pool (Lincoln's inland harbour on the river Witham) has been generally accepted for years, but there are huge problems with this orthodoxy.
 First, there is no reason to think that Lincoln had a significant native settlement before it became strategically important to the Roman army, and its Pool may have been merely a marsh until well after Lindum was founded.
-Second, there are multiple alternative parallels to consider, notably linden trees, the source of two items very important to ancient soldiers, OE lind ‘shield’ and Old Norse lindi ‘belt’.
+Second, there are multiple alternative parallels to consider, notably linden trees, the source of two items very important to ancient soldiers, Old English lind ‘shield’ and Old Norse lindi ‘belt’.
 Third, the 28 or so ancient inscriptions that show LIND (or a likely abbreviation thereof) mostly refer to Lindos in Greece or to personal names built around Germanic lind ‘soft’.

-to mean something more active than ‘pool’, such as ‘flowing’ or ‘flooding’.
+PIE dictionaries cite a root *lei- ‘to flow’ but do not agree on how that developed into the many “wet” words that begin with L, from lava to lymph.
+Adding -ND often generated verbal nouns, so one might expect *lindo- to mean something more active than ‘pool’, such as ‘flowing’ or ‘flooding’.
 That would certainly fit such modern places as Leintwardine, Lenton, Leominster, Lindisfarne, Lynt Bridge, and Lynton.